-Affidavit of Lathrop M. Taylor, aged sixty-five years, being duly sworn, states that he has resided in Saint Joseph County, Ind., since September, 1827, and during that time has known and traded with the Indians; he was present at the Chicago treaty in 1833; knew old chief Pokagon and his band, and had for six years.
+Affidavit of Lathrop M. Taylor, aged sixty-five years, being duly sworn, states that he has resided in Saint Joseph County, Ind., since September, 1827, and during that time ass known and traded with the Indians; he was present at the Chicago treaty that they would not go west and abandon their churches and school privileges.